Sombressoul/dyna/docs/Drafts/Holographic Projection Memory (HPM)/HPM - Chapter Q - Elimination of mathematical ambiguities (Q&A).md

 K(x, \ell_u) = \exp\left( -\frac{d_\perp^2(x, \ell_u)}{2\sigma^2} \right) \cdot \exp\left( -\frac{t_x}{\tau_u} \right)
 $$

 the parameter $\tau$ controls **longitudinal attenuation** — i.e., how quickly information fades along the direction of the ray.
 By default, $\tau$ is assumed to be shared across all rays in a bundle.
-However, Appendix D.2 explicitly permits this parameter to vary:
+However, Chapter D.2 explicitly permits this parameter to vary:

 “To enable adaptive focus, the attenuation parameter can vary across the projection surface:
 $\tau = \tau(u)$”